Improved Throughput for All-or-Nothing Multicommodity Flows with Arbitrary Demands: Compact Edge-Flow Formulation

 \section{Compact Edge-Flow Formulation}

 As we saw, one can solve the ANF packing LP via the Ellipsoid method.
 While this leads to a polynomial-time algorithm for solving the LP, implementing such algorithm would not be trivial nor be very efficient in practice.
-In this section, we present an alternative polynomial-size compact edge-flow formulation for the ANF problem, which can be solved more efficiently in practice that the packing LP.
+In this section, we present an alternative polynomial-size compact edge-flow formulation for the ANF problem, which can be solved more efficiently in practice than the packing LP.
 In Section~\ref{sec:mwu}, we present another approach for solving the packing LP more efficiently, albeit only approximately.
 Both approaches were evaluated in simulations in Section~\ref{sec:sim}.

-We generalize the compact edge-flow based LP formulation for the ANF problem presented by Liu et al.~\cite{infocom19} to accommodate arbitrary demands and commodity weights in Figure~\ref{fig:compact}.
+We present our general compact edge-flow based MIP formulation for the ANF problem\footnote{The compact MIP formulation presented here generalizes the one in our conference version~\cite{Liu19} to accommodate arbitrary demands and commodity weights.} in Figure~\ref{fig:compact}.
 We use an indicator variable $f_{i} \in \{0,1\}$ to indicate whether a commodity $i$ is successfully routed through $G$.
 Next, we denote $f_{i,e} \in [0,1]$ as the fraction of flow for commodity $i$ allocated to a particular edge $e \in E$.
 The total flow assigned to a fixed edge $e$ is given by $\sum_i d_i\cdot f_{i,e}$ and the total weighted throughput is given by $\sum_{i}w_{i}f_i$.
-Constraint~(\ref{const:value}) defines the value of the total flow for each commodity $i$, (\ref{const:flowcons}) enforces flow conservation for each $i$, and (\ref{const:edgecap}) stipulate that no edge capacity is violated by the flow assignments.
-Constraint~(\ref{const:strenghten}) ensures that for a fixed commodity $i$, the ratio of flow assigned to an edge $e$ to the total flow of that commodity does not exceed the capacity of $e$: These constraints are actually redundant for the MIP formulation, but will strengthen the LP relaxation of Figure~\ref{fig:compact}, obtained by allowing each $f_i$ to assume any real value in $[0,1]$.
-In fact, (\ref{const:strenghten}) is crucial to establish the "equivalence" between the LP relaxation of the ANF packing formulation (Figure~\ref{fig:lp-flow}(b)) and the LP relaxation of the compact edge-flow MIP.
+Constraints~(\ref{const:value}-\ref{const:edgecap}) define the value of the total flow for each commodity $i$, enforce flow conservation for each $i$, and stipulate that no edge capacity is violated by the flow assignments.
+Constraint~(\ref{const:strenghten}) ensures that for a fixed commodity $i$, the ratio of flow assigned to an edge $e$ to the total flow of that commodity does not exceed the capacity of $e$: These constraints are actually redundant for the MIP formulation, but will {\em strengthen the LP relaxation} of Figure~\ref{fig:compact}, obtained by allowing each $f_i$ to assume any real value in $[0,1]$.
+In fact, (\ref{const:strenghten}) is crucial to establish the perhaps surprising "equivalence" between the LP relaxation of the ANF packing formulation (Figure~\ref{fig:lp-flow}(b)) and the LP relaxation of the compact edge-flow MIP.

 This formulation has size polynomial in $n$ and $k$ and hence can be solved in polynomial time (e.g., using the Ellipsoid method).
 Moreover, given the compact nature of the LP, one can use a standard LP solver in practice.